7 Mysterious Temples In India That Defy Logic and Science

 The revered Jagannath Temple in Puri is surrounded by many mysteries.
 The most famous is the flag atop the temple that defies natural aerodynamics by always fluttering in the opposite direction of the wind.
 Next is the fact that the temple dome casts no shadow at any time of the day.
 Also, you will never find any birds or planes flying over this temple as it is considered a divine no-fly zone.
 The temple’s prasad is cooked in such a unique way that the top pot cooks first, contradicting heat transfer science.
 The temple also has a mysterious silence within its walls, though it is so close to the ocean.
 It is believed to be due to divine protection by Lord Hanuman.

-Stambeshwar Mahadev Mandir is famous for its unique Shiva lingam.
-It is seen that the lingam remains submerged underwater for most time of the year and it emerges only on certain occasions.
-The temple is built amidst a natural spring with water constantly flowing around the lingam.
+Stambheshwar Mahadev Mandir is famous for its unique Shiva lingam.
+It is seen that the lingam remains submerged underwater for most of the time of the year, and it emerges only on certain occasions.
+The temple is built on the shore of the Arabian Sea with water constantly flowing around the lingam.
 This is said to be the symbol of eternal life and Shiva’s cosmic energy.
 The exact geological formation and preservation of the lingam in this watery environment defy conventional explanations.
 Moreover, frequent floods do not damage the temple, which adds to its wonder.

 Mehendipur Balaji Temple, Rajasthan